Bachelor of Science (BS) - Pre Physical Therapy Degree

 This course utilizes lab experimentation to practice concepts of physical principles introduced in the PHY-111 lecture course.
 Learners are able to perform the proper analysis and calculations to arrive at the correct quantifiable result when confronted with equations involving gravity, sound, energy, and motion.
 Prerequisite: MAT-154, MAT-250, MAT-261 or College Algebra.
 Co-Requisite: PHY-111.

 This course covers the language of medicine that will be used as a foundation for understanding upper level undergraduate and graduate level courses to follow.
 It will include pronunciation, definition, usage and origins of medical terms.
 Medical terms presented will be used to identify signs, symptoms, diagnoses, and treatment options for selected pathologies.
 With these skills the student will be able to effectively interpret and communicate in a healthcare setting.
-Prerequisite: BIO-192, BIO-202 or BIO-211.
+Prerequisite: BIO-192 or BIO-202 or BIO-211 or BIO-364.

 This course reviews and reinforces the fundamental components of the scientific method.
 Emphasis will be placed on analysis of scientific literature, with discussion of hypotheses, experimental design, results, and possible alternative explanations and experiments.
 Students will learn to critically review current scientific literature and apply these examples to the proper design of novel experiments.
 Prerequisites: BIO-181 and BIO-181L.